COMPETITIVENESS AND BUSINESS STRATEGY - QUALIFICATION - BASE

 ASSESSMENT METHODS AND CRITERIA

-A group project involving the competitive assessment of a particular country and cluster (40%).
+A project to be presented in class involving the competitive assessment of a particular cluster chosen by the student and approved by the professor (20%).

-The course is taught largely using the case method, but there will also be some lectures, round tables, student group presentations and guest lectures.
-The case method requires extensive advance preparation by students for each class, and a significant part of the course evaluation may be based on the group presentations.
+The course is taught largely using the case method, but there will also be some lectures, some open class discussions and debates and student group presentations based on small projects of study of specific clusters.
+The case method requires extensive advance preparation by students for each class.